KimKaiv/starter-hugo-research-group/content/post/tipping-point/index.md

 Current data are consistent with a radical tipping-point explantion, but not exclusively so.

-Like Schrödinger's cat, we both are and are not at a tipping point in climate change.
+Like Schrödinger's cat, we both are and are not at a tipping point in climate change.[^3]

 <br>

+[^1]: This post updates and replaces the original version dated Feb 12, 2024.

-[^1]: "ENSO-neutral" refers to the El Niño Southern Oscillation (ENSO) being neither in the (warmer SST) "El Niño" state nor in the
+[^2]: "ENSO-neutral" refers to the El Niño Southern Oscillation (ENSO) being neither in the (warmer SST) "El Niño" state nor in the
 (cooler SST) "La Niña" state, whereby the SST in the tropical eastern Pacific falls within +/- 0.5°C of the long-term average.

+[^3]: Gavin Schmidt, director of NASA’s Goddard Institute for Space Studies is recently quoted in [The New Yorker](https://www.newyorker.com/news/daily-comment/why-is-the-sea-so-hot) as saying "We don't really know what is going on. ...The other thing that this could all be is, we are starting to see shifts in how the system responds...
+...nothing in the prior data looked like 2023.
+Does that mean that the prior data are no longer predictive because the system has changed?
+I can’t rule that out, and that would obviously be very concerning."

 <br>